 There is so much to do in Monterey County, and it is one of our family’s favorite places to vacation.
-And now is the time to visit, as things begin to relax and travel starts returning to normal.
 We have been to Monterey County several times recently and the whole family had a blast exploring this widely diverse area of California.
-From the blue, blue ocean to the postcard-perfect mountains, sugary sand dunes to towering redwood trees, a road trip to Monterey County is just the ticket for family escape.
+From the blue, blue ocean to the postcard-perfect mountains, sugary sand dunes and towering redwood trees, a road trip to Monterey County is just the ticket for a family escape.

 Why Road Trip to Monterey County?

-Even if you don’t live close enough to drive, you can fly directly into Monterey County Airport from a number of destinations.
+Even if you don’t live close enough to drive, you can fly directly into Monterey County Airport from a number of destinations across the US.
 Then just rent a car, and you and the fam are off and running.

 Plan Your Road Trip to Monterey County

 As you plan your road trip to Monterey County, do you like to book hotels first and then decide on sightseeing?
 Or do you prefer to lock in your top sights, and then find hotels nearby?
 Whichever you prefer, before you book please have a look at our list of our favorite hotels in Monterey County.

 We’ve got recommendations for many different tastes and budgets, and we’ve stayed in a LOT of places here so rest assured we did our homework.

 Top Sights in Monterey County for Families

 We’ve put together a hits list of all our family’s top favorites to help guide your itinerary.
 By no means is this exhaustive, but we did try to take into account a variety of interests for the entire family.
 Let the road trip to Monterey County begin!

 Shop and Dine in Cannery Row